 Are you considering donating your Seabee or Civil Engineer Corps related materials?

-When you offer your materials to the U.S. Navy Seabee Museum (USNSM), you have the potential to support the museum.
-Our mission is to select, collect, preserve and display historic material relating to the history of the Naval Construction Force, better known as the Seabees, and the U.S. Navy Civil Engineer Corps.
+When you offer your materials to the U.S. Navy Seabee Museum (USNSM), a Department of the Navy Museum, you have the potential to support the museum.
+Our mission is to ensure that the construction and engineering accomplishments of the Seabees and the Civil Engineer Corps to the Navy and the nation are not forgotten, remain relevant, and educate as many people as possible.
 We “Can Do” this together.

 The USNSM is very selective in accepting new collection offers.
 This is because we make a promise to you to keep accepted material in perpetuity – in other words, anyone should be able to come research your donation 200 years from now.
 The U.S. Navy Seabee Museum accepts collections based on current needs and priorities.

 How do we begin the process?

 1) Discuss the donation with your family.
 It is important that you and your family agree on what to do with your materials, whether it is a uniform, knick-knacks, documents, books or photographs.

 2) Take an inventory of the materials you want to donate.
 Group the objects and photograph them.
 Photographs taken with a cell phone are completely acceptable if they are in focus.

 3) Contact the museum by emailing SeabeeMuseumCollections@navy.mil.
 Your information will be directed to the curator in charge of collections.
 The collections curator normally responds within 72 hours.